landelare/ue5coro/Docs/Awaiters.md

 The result of the `co_await` expression will be `T&` (not `T`!) or `void`, matching `TTask<T>::GetResult()`.

+`UE5Coro::Tasks` provides a convenience function to move to a `TTask` without having to use the lambda syntax.

-Latent coroutines will need to `co_await Async::MoveToGameThread()` at some later point to correctly complete.
+Latent coroutines will need to `co_await Async::MoveToGameThread()` at some later point to return to the game thread and correctly complete.

 ## HTTP